DBA1337TECH/MachineLearningPipelines/README.md

 in a manner of my choosing, not anyone else's decesion to decide when I can or how I can have private expressions of speech.
 Whether that be an actor state foreign or domestic, cannot and should not have an authority that grants them a way to circumvent the 4th, 5th, or 1st amendments of the U.S. constitution.

-Therefore I have over the course of 3 years developed and slowly making some of those ideas and technologies publically avaiable in hopes they will be morphed, used, and ultimately made better to promote freedom of speech while maintaining a peace of mind that the speech that you make are logarithmically hard to decipher unless read by the intended audience and receipient.
+Therefore I have over the course of 3 years developed and slowly making some of those ideas and technologies publicly avaiable in hopes they will be morphed, used, and ultimately made better to promote freedom of speech while maintaining a peace of mind that the speech that you create, express, and/or produce are logarithmically hard to decipher unless read by the intended audience and receipient.

 ### Encoder